sixhobbits/ritza/drafts/repl.it/introduction-to-repl-it-ide.md

-# Understanding the Repl IDE: a practical guide to building your first project with Repl
+# Understanding the Repl.it IDE: a practical guide to building your first project with Repl.it

 Software developers can get pretty attached to their Integrated Development Environments (IDEs) and if you look for advice on which one to use, you'll find no end of people advocating strongly for one over another.
 VS Code, Sublime Text, IntelliJ, Atom, Vim, Emacs, and no shortage of others.

 In the end, an IDE is just a glorified text editor.
 It lets you type text into files and save those files, functionality that has been present in nearly all computers since those controlled by punch cards.

-In this guide, we'll show you how to use the Repl IDE.
+In this guide, we'll show you how to use the Repl.it IDE.
 It has some features you won't find in many others, namely:

 * It's fully online.
 You can use it from any computer that can connect to the internet and run a web browser, including a phone or tablet.
 * It'll fully manage your environment for building and running code too: you won't need to mess around with making sure you have the right version of Python or the correct NodeJS libraries.